Ending Period Poverty: Interview With Molly Hayward, Founder Of Cora

 From the tampon tax to the unsafe ingredients in our period products, I want women to know that they don’t have to settle and that we can rise up together against these inequities.
 I truly believe there is a better path forward.

-As you mentioned, feminine hygiene is still deeply stigmatized all over the world.
-Women in low income countries too often endure the greatest social burden.
+As you mentioned, menstruation is still deeply stigmatized all over the world.
+People in low income countries too often endure the greatest social burden.
 How has the stigma associated with your product line challenged Cora’s growth?
 How have you overcome it?

-Because Cora is different and has re-imagined the period experience for women, we’ve received a tremendous response and positioned ourself to raise growth capital very intentionally.
+Because Cora is different and has re-imagined the period experience, we’ve received a tremendous response and positioned ourself to raise growth capital very intentionally.

 I actually had the privilege of spending some time in India this January with our impact partner Aakar Innovations, a hybrid social enterprise that enables women to produce and distribute affordable, high quality and sustainable pads within their community.
 I saw firsthand how the economic success of these women impacted the community at large, particularly the young girls who talked about what they wanted to be when they grew up because they were seeing women in their community with careers.